What The Westboro Baptist Church Did To Pokemon Will Make You Cringe [Opinion]

 — Westboro Baptist (@WBCSaysRepent) July 10, 2016

 Over the months since, there were apparently some other memorable trolling moments as Pokemon enthusiasts took turns in the gym — like a Magmar named Satan.
-(Magmar is a fire-type Pokemon, actually termed ‘spitfire Pokemon.’)
+(Magmar is a fire-type Pokemon, actually termed “spitfire Pokemon.”)

 The most hilarious thing ever was when someone in Pokemon Go put a Magma on the Westboro Baptist Church Gym with CP 666 named Satan.